-Jason Thomas Barnosky is a senior political scientist at the RAND Corporation and an expert in homeland security and emergency management policy.
-Prior to joining RAND, Barnosky served as a consultant to the Federal Emergency Management Agency (FEMA) and headed the Washington, DC office of the National Emergency Management Association (NEMA).
+Jason Thomas Barnosky is an associate director of the Disaster Management & Resilience Program, part of the RAND Homeland Security Research Division, and a professor of policy analysis at the Pardee RAND Graduate School.
+He is also the portfolio development lead for work with foundations and philanthropies for the division.
+Barnosky is an expert in homeland security and emergency management policy.
+Prior to joining RAND, Barnosky served as a consultant to the Federal Emergency Management Agency (FEMA) and headed the Washington, D.C. office of the National Emergency Management Association (NEMA).

-Barnosky was previously a senior fellow at the George Washington University Center for Cyber & Homeland Security (CCHS) and a nonresident scholar in the Governance Studies program at the Brookings Institution.
-Barnosky has published on homeland security policy and written for The American Prospect, Polity, and the Brookings Institution.
+Barnosky was previously a senior fellow at the George Washington University Center for Cyber and Homeland Security (CCHS) and a nonresident scholar in the Governance Studies program at the Brookings Institution.
+Barnosky has published on homeland security policy and written for The American Prospect, The Hill, Polity, the Georgetown Journal of International Affairs, and the Brookings Institution.
 He received his Ph.D. in political science from Brown University and his bachelor's degree from New York University.